Family and Community Medicine at Penn State College of Medicine

 Our faculty members are very active clinically, seeing patients at Penn State Health sites in Hershey, Harrisburg, Elizabethtown, Camp Hill, Palmyra, Middletown, Mount Joy and State College, Pennsylvania, with just fewer than 300,000 primary-care visits per year.
 We take care of inpatients at Penn State Milton S. Hershey Medical Center and Penn State Children's Hospital, both in Hershey, and at Mount Nittany Medical Center in State College.

 We are also responsible for the education of our college's medical students in family medicine, including a required third-year clerkship, a required underserved-medicine clerkship, and many other courses in all four years of the curriculum.
 Our student body has an award-winning Family Medicine Interest Group (FMIG).

-Our two residency programs (in Hershey and State College) teach leadership and social justice in the setting of a curriculum that develops individual physicians into highly competent family physicians.
+Our three residency programs (in Hershey, Reading and State College) teach leadership and social justice in the setting of a curriculum that develops individual physicians into highly competent family physicians.

 We are home and the flagship institution for the Pennsylvania Area Health Education Center (AHEC) program, which allows health professions students to do rotations in underserved areas around the Commonwealth of Pennsylvania.

 Our faculty members' interests include research, obstetrics, geriatrics, primary care sports medicine, integrative holistic medicine and global health.

 I encourage you to explore our programs and to contact us if you have any questions.

 Mack Thomas Ruffin IV, MD